pungkula1337anka/Voice-Stuff/README.md

 - 🚀  "What can I say?" .
 Tells you how to trigger all custom commands. <br>

+- 🚀  "When does Willys close?"
+Ask customized search engine a question, template all response data to query, TTS closest match.  <br>

+- 🚀  "What is a duck?"
+Ask Wikipedia a question, compare all response data to query, TTS closest match.  <br>

-- 🚀  "Nisse's contact info" TTS Contact info + Displayi Contact Card on TV with profile pic.  <br>
+- 🚀  "Nisse's contact info" TTS Contact info + Display Contact Card on TV with profile pic.  <br>

 - 🚀  Receive SMS and TTS them, extract data and store in CSV. for message logs.  <br>